Bijan14093/SqlCRUDClass/README.md

 There are two mechanisms for creating an ID
 1. In the program code (this model is available in version 1.0.14 and above)
-2. In the database (default)
-For method 1

     You must have a function to create an ID.

     For example

-      private string keygenerator (string ClassName)
+        private string keygenerator(string ClassName)
         {
-            return Guid.NewGuid ().
-ToString ();
+            return Guid.NewGuid().ToString();
         }

     And at the end

     Sampledb .__ KeyGenerator = keygenerator;

-In the second method, which is the default method.
+2. In the database (default)

     There is a stored procedure in the database called __KeyGenerator that must be overwritten.